What is ray tracing and what hardware and games support it?

 Call of Duty: Modern Warfare

-Infinity Ward is busy working away on a reboot of the Modern Warfare series of Call of Duty.
-This outing promises "an epic reimagining of the iconic Modern Warfare series from the ground up" - that includes ray tracing goodness as standard.
-We're fairly sure this is going to be an awesome FPS outing.
+Call of Duty: Modern Warfare includes "an epic reimagining of the iconic Modern Warfare series from the ground up" with ray tracing goodness as standard.
+As such, it's one of the best looking COD games to date and an awesome visual experience to boot.

+Control is another strong favourite of ours.
+It's also one of the best examples of Nvidia's ray tracing tech in any new game with plenty of stunning visual highlights thanks to ray tracing support.

+It might be set in the 1980s, but this game features some futuristic graphics with ray tracing enhancements.
+Slaying Nazis will never have looked so stunning.

 Atomic Heart